agporto/BioEncoder/README.md

 ````
 ## Dataset

-Here are the steps to follow to make sure your data is ready to train `BioSupCon`:
+Here are the steps to follow to make sure your data is ready to train `BioEncoder`:

 1 ) Organize your data using the following structure:
 ```